Find Free Snohomish County Public Records: Arrest, Probation & More

 Copies of marriage certificates can also be ordered over the phone by calling 425-388-3483.
 The staff member on the phone will search for your document and then call you back with the total owed.

-You can also order copies by mail by completing and sending in the Recorded Document Copy Request form.
+You can also order copies by mail by completing and sending in the Recorded Document Copy Request Form.
 Along with the form, requesters should include a check, money order, or check made out to “Snohomish County Auditor’s Office.”
 You can send the request to:

 Snohomish County Auditor’s Office – Recording Division